VimalMalam/React-Todo/README.md

-# React-Todo
+# My Todo App
-React-based Todo List application with local storage support.
+This project is created with ReactJS.